-COVID-19 has changed the global economic outlook for at least this year and this will inevitably impact the Group's business.
-There is no doubt that the short-term implications of these restrictions will bring commercial and financial challenges at least for 2020.
-Irrespective of the easement of the strict lockdown measures in some of the Group's regions, there is a risk that some governments which have reduced strict lockdown measures impose new or stricter temporary measures and regulations or prolong imposed quarantines and other government measures and regulations.
-The increase in e-commerce fuelled by COVID-19 may continue and previous consumer shopping habits may be permanently affected as a result of the pandemic.
+COVID-19 has changed the global economic outlook and this will inevitably impact the Group's business.
+There is no doubt that the short-term implications of government-imposed trading restrictions will bring commercial and financial challenges.
+There is a risk that governments will or will continue to impose new or stricter temporary measures and regulations or prolong imposed quarantines.
+Furthermore, the increase in ecommerce fuelled by COVID-19 may continue and previous consumer shopping habits may be permanently changed as a result of the pandemic.